Afrrcyn/compYear2/visualComputing/Files.md

 Imagine it's a windy day and you're taking a photo of a flower blowing in the wind.
 You'll need a fast shutter (small exposure time) speed to freeze the movement of the flower to allow for the correct amount of light to reach the lens (correct exposure) you need to open the aperture wider.

-Small aperture can keep the whole scene in focus, Large Aperture cn reduce the depth of field..
+Small aperture can keep the whole scene in focus, Large Aperture can reduce the depth of field..
 Note that a smaller f equals a larger aperture (aperture = 1/f)

 ![[Pasted image 20230419203954.png|500]]